 When can you claim tax-free mileage allowances?

 If you're an employee who uses your own vehicle for business travel, you may be able to claim tax relief on the cost of your mileage.
-To qualify for tax-free mileage allowances, your journeys must pass the following tests:
+To qualify for HMRC compliant mileage allowances, your business journeys must meet the following conditions:

 However, there are several scenarios where you cannot claim tax-free mileage allowances.
 These include: